jhpyle/docassemble/_docs/config.md

 # <a name="configfile"></a>Location of the configuration file

-**docassemble** reads its configuration directives from a [YAML] file, which by default is located in `/usr/share/docassemble/config/config.yml`.
+**docassemble** reads its configuration directives from a [YAML] file, which is located in `/usr/share/docassemble/config/config.yml`.
 If you are using [Docker] with [S3], [S3]-compatible object storage, or [Azure blob storage], **docassemble** will attempt to copy the configuration file from your [S3] bucket or [Azure blob storage] container before starting.

 # <a name="edit"></a>How to edit the configuration file

 The configuration file can be edited through the web application by any user with `admin` privileges.
 The editing screen is located on the menu under "Configuration."
-After the configuration [YAML] is saved, the server is restarted.
+After the configuration [YAML] is saved, the web application is restarted.

+Some Configuration directives do not fully take effect until the entire system is restarted, in which case you would need to [`docker stop`] and then [`docker start`] your [Docker] container.

 You can also edit the configuration file directly on the file system.
-(You may need to be able to do so if you make edits to the configuration file through the web application that render the web application inoperative.)
+You may need to do so if the web application becomes inoperative due to a problem with the configuration.

+If you are using [Docker] and you try to edit `/usr/share/docassemble/config/config.yml` on the file system, keep in mind that under some conditions the `config.yml` file may be overwritten by a file located in another place.
+If you are using [S3] or [Azure blob storage], the version of `config.yml` located in the cloud always overwrites the local copy, so you should edit `config.yml` using the cloud provider's web interface while the container is stopped, and then start the container again.
+If you are not using [S3] or [Azure blob storage], the [Docker] container's initialization script will copy `config.yml` from `/usr/share/docassemble/backup/config.yml`.
+If you are using a Docker volume for [data storage], you can stop the container and edit this file in the volume, then start the container.

+After editing the `config.yml` file manually, you can restart the web application by running `supervisorctl start reset`.

 # <a name="sample"></a>Sample configuration file